Rick-997/AI-Forensics-Boston-Capstone/reports/Hyperparameter_Tuning_and_Model_Evaluation_Report.md

 **Fairness Evaluation**
 - **By Night vs Day**: Nighttime incidents had an average predicted probability of **0.5504** (250 actual shootings out of 15,542 incidents), while daytime incidents had only **0.2357** (86 actual shootings out of 32,333 incidents).
 Nighttime clearly carries much higher risk, which aligns with my hypothesis.
 - **By District**: The model shows noticeable differences across districts, with higher predicted probabilities in areas like B2 and B3.
-I will continue monitoring this in future iterations to ensure the model does not unintentionally reinforce existing inequalities.

 I also generated new SHAP summary plots for the tuned model (see Figures 1 and 2 below).
 They show very similar patterns to the baseline: poverty_rate, is_night, and hour remain the strongest drivers.